Brprb08/orbital-control-simulator/README.md

 - Time scaling from 1x to 100x for long-term simulations
 - GPU-rendered trajectory paths for smooth orbital visualization
 - Dual camera modes (free roam and tracking)
+- Toggle between **Free Thrust** and early **Maneuver Node** system
+- In Node mode:
+  - Select burn direction (prograde, retrograde, radial, normal, etc.)
+  - Setup a maneuver node and adjust its orbital position
+  - Auto-execute burns when the satellite reaches the node
+  - See updated orbital paths post-burn with color-coded trajectories (gray = old, blue = new)

 ---